tintin10q/pythonl/LEESMIJ.md

 - import: importeer
 - in: in
 - is: is
-- lambda: labda
+- lambda: lambda
+- match: vergelijk
 - None: Niets
 - nonlocal: nietlokaal
 - not: niet
 - or: of
 - pass: pas
-- raise: verhoog
+- raise: hef
 - return: terug
 - True: Waar
 - try: probeer
+- type: type
 - while: zolang
 - with: met
 - yield: lever